meilisearch/meilisearch/CONTRIBUTING.md

 3. [Create a new Git branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository)
 4. Review the [Development Workflow](#development-workflow) section that describes the steps to maintain the repository.
 5. Make your changes on your branch.
-6. [Submit the branch as a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) pointing to the `main` branch of the main MeiliSearch repository.
+6. [Submit the branch as a Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) pointing to the `main` branch of the main MeiliSearch repository.
 A maintainer should comment and/or review your Pull Request within a few days.
-Although depending on the circumstances, it may take longer.r.
+Although depending on the circumstances, it may take longer.

 ## Development Workflow